128technology/docs/docs/config_command_guide.md

 A value from a set of predefined names.

 Options:
-no-action        Take no action. issue-warning    Log and issue warning to all current shell sessions that the session limit has been exceeded.
+- no-action: Take no action.
+- issue-warning: Log and issue warning to all current shell sessions that the session limit has been exceeded.

 ## `configure authority router system log-category`